War reporter-turned movie maker turns camera on Egyptian slums

 “I specifically said to myself this time I want to see blood and I want to see violence in this film because it hurts me.
 It hurts me to know that we have more than 4 million homeless kids on the street and it hurts to see how women are dealt with as a commodity in this part of the world,” Batout told Reuters.

-A recent study by the Egyptian government put the number of street children at 3 million while some non-governmental organizations say it is 4 million.
+A recent study by the Egyptian government put the number of street children at 3 million while some non-governmental organisations say it is 4 million.

 The 51-year-old director, who has won awards for his documentaries, started making feature films in 2004.
 “The Cat” is his fifth and, by far, most violent movie.